 Decluttering also presents an opportunity to consider renovations and updates throughout the home.
 However, it’s not a good idea to start ripping out cabinets and countertops in a HGTV-inspired fervor.

-Before you start any major reno work, contact a trusted Realtor who can guide the process.
+Before you start any major renovation work, contact a trusted Realtor who can guide the process.
 They’ll know what kinds of renovations are connecting with buyers, and which ones will cut into your sales margin.
 This stage is when you can start making plans for staging your home as well.

 Managing multiple overlapping timelines is a big part of successfully selling a home.
 The selling process moves quickly, and keeping your project organized will take concerted effort.